unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Claw Attack_**.
 The sphinx makes one claw attack.

 **_Teleport (Costs 2 Actions)_**.
-The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+The sphinx teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

-**_Cast a Spell (Costs 3 Actions)_**.
-The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.
+**_Cast a Tek (Costs 3 Actions)_**.
+The sphinx casts a tek skill from its list of prepared tek skills, using a tek skill slot as normal.

 ##### Gynosphinx